 Can I become pregnant after weight loss surgery?

 We recommend that you avoid becoming pregnant for at least 18 months after surgery.
 This is because after surgery you may experience rapid weight loss and your nutrition may not be optimal.
 Optimal nutrition is needed to ensure proper growth and development of the baby.
 During pregnancy, weight loss should not be the focus.

 Yes, weight can be regained.
 Losing weight and keeping the weight off depends on how well you have prepared yourself and implemented lifestyle changes before surgery.
 You will need to continue to follow your diet and exercise program after surgery.
 Bariatric surgery is only a tool that helps but ultimately it is the changes in eating habits and lifestyle that make you successful.

 What are the timelines associated with progressing through the Bariatric Surgical Program?

-Once you are approved and added to the waitlist, it can take up to 24-36 months before you start in the program.
+One your referral is accepted, it will take 36 months or greater before you start in the program.
 When you begin the program you will attend 3 required classes taken over a 3 to 6 month timeframe.
 After you are done the classes, you will be booked for individual assessments with the team.
 The process of individual assessments can take from 4 to 12 months depending on your own personal circumstances and progress.